ExtendRealityLtd/VRTK/README.md

   used to climb up and down onbjects with a mesh collider.
    * [View Example Tour on Youtube](https://www.youtube.com/watch?v=6M1PZ8EjQTo)

+  * **021_Controller_GrabbingObjectsWithJoints:** A scene with a
+  collection of Interactable Objects that are attached to other objects with joints.
+The example shows that when an Interactable Object that has a joint is grabbed, the controller has a `Spring Joint` connected to it rather than a `Fixed Joint` to allow for relatively controlling the Interactable Object.
+The scene demonstrates this with a box with a lid on a `Hinge Joint` that can be opened by grabbing the handle, a door with a `Hinge Joint` that can be opened and closed by grabbing the door or handle and finally a drawer with a `Configurable Joint` that allows the drawer to be grabbed and it slides open.

 ## Contributing

 I would love to get contributions from you!
 Follow the instructions